hedayush97/LLM-News-Reader/README.md

-# LLM-News-Reader
+# News Research Tool

-This is a user-friendly news research tool designed for effortless information retrieval.
+RockyBot is a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ![](Output.jpg)